 The exercise consists of 4 phases:

-- The board exercise in itself.
-Each player places their personage at the beginning of the path.
-The moderator will take one of the Event Cards and read it out loud.
-They should briefly discuss together to whom this event might present a problem (and why) and decide who of them can go forward (either one their own or through support of others) and who cannot.
+After the moderator reads out loud the first of the four Event Cards, the group should discuss together to whom this event might present a problem (and why) and decide who of them can go forward (either on their own or through support of others) and who cannot.

 Eventually, the exercise can end with no one reaching the center, and/ or they can go further and leave someone behind in one round, if they cannot identify options for mutual support to a specific Event Card.

 - Finally, each participant is reflecting individually on the role during the game by using the “Reflection Question” (10 minutes).